tzekid/tzekid.github.io/src/prose.md

     Letting the scenery develope
     I'm left a heart of woe and hope.

+## A thief

+    You stole my heart
+    You stole my breath •
+    Everything without regret.

+    I want it back
+    I want it double •
+    Lest I get myself in trouble.

 # A Barbaric Tale

 ## A Barbaric Tale - Prologue